IntelliTect/Coalesce/docs/topics/startup.md

 `.Configure(...)`

 Configure additional options for Coalesce runtime behavior.
-Current options include those around exception handling.
+Current options include options for server-side validation, and options for exception handling.
 See individual members for details.